AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/dungeon-masters-guide-2014/03-creating-a-multiverse.md

 > [!quote] A quote from Ed Greenwood
 >
 > Streamers of noxious gas streaked that crimson dome like dirty clouds.
 They whirled to form what looked like giant eyes staring down, eyes that were swept away before they could focus, only to form anew, again and again.
-Beneath the ruby glow lay a dark nightmare land of bare rock and flumes of sparks and gouting flame, where things slithered and scrambled halfseen in the shadows.
+Beneath the ruby glow lay a dark nightmare land of bare rock and flumes of sparks and gouting flame, where things slithered and scrambled half-seen in the shadows.
 Mountains clawed the ruby sky.
 The Land of Teeth, Azuth had once aptly called it, surveying the endless jagged rocks.
 This was the Greeting Ground, the realm of horror that had claimed the lives of countless mortals.
 He was whirling along above Avernus, uppermost of the Nine Hells.

 If the Inner Planes are the raw matter and energy that makes up the multiverse, the Outer Planes provide the direction, thought, and purpose for its construction.
 Accordingly, many sages refer to the Outer Planes as divine planes, spiritual planes, or godly planes, for the Outer Planes are best known as the homes of deities.